Araban

+Araban (Qale) is a municipality and district of Gaziantep Province, Turkey.
+Its area is 592 km2, and its population is 32,933 (2022).
+The district was established in 1957.

 History

 The city was historically known as Raban.
 In October/November 958, the Byzantine Empire led by John Tzimiskes and Basil Lekapenos managed to defeat Sayf al-Dawla of the Hamdanids at the Battle of Raban.

 Raban was ruled by the Armenian ruler Kogh Vasil, following the First Crusade in 1097.
-It was captured by Kilij Arslan II in 1148–1150, then by Nur ad-Din in 1155.
+It was captured by Mesud I in April 1150, before it was burned by the Mongols in the 13th century.
 In 1268, King Hethum I had to surrendered several fortresses including Raban to Baibars, who had imprisoned Hethum's son, Leo, following the Battle of Mari.

+Composition

+There are 49 neighbourhoods in Araban District: